Mexican hat dance: History

-The word jarabe (from Arabic xarab), meaning "syrup", denotes the combination of various Mexican musics (sones) and dances (zapateados).
-The word Tapatío meaning "someone or something from Guadalajara" is the popular demonym of the city of Guadalajara in Jalisco province and reflects the origin of this particular jarabe.
-A number of other dances known as jarabes are known to have existed in the 18th and 19th centuries, such as the jarabe de Jalisco, the jarabe de atole and the jarabe moreliano, but the tapatío version is by far the best known.
+The word 'jarabe' (from Arabic 'šarāb'), meaning 'syrup', denotes the combination of various Mexican musics ('sones') and dances ('zapateados').
+The word 'tapatío', meaning "someone or something from Guadalajara", is the demonym of the city of Guadalajara in Jalisco and reflects the origin of this particular 'jarabe'.
+A number of other dances known as 'jarabes' are known to have existed in the 18th and 19th centuries, such as the "jarabe de Jalisco", the "jarabe de atole" and the "jarabe moreliano", but the 'tapatío' version is by far the best known.
 Most of these other jarabes differ from the tapatío in terms of their regional origin throughout Mexico.
 This is because overall, jarabe is considered much more of a musical and folk dance genre, as opposed to one rigid definition.
-There is some dispute as to the jarabe tapatíos authenticity as folk dance.
-Music researcher Nicolás Puentes Macías from Zacatecas states that true jarabes are almost extinct in Mexico, found today only in small fractions of Zacatecas and Jalisco, and that the jarabe tapatío is really a form of a dance called "tonadilla".
+There is some dispute as to the "jarabe tapatíos authenticity as folk dance.
+Music researcher Nicolás Puentes Macías from Zacatecas states that true 'jarabes' are almost extinct in Mexico, found today only in small fractions of Zacatecas and Jalisco, and that the "jarabe tapatío" is really a form of a dance called 'tonadilla'.
 In addition to this, the dance's origins are also somewhat disputed, either being wholly indigenous or Hispanic in nature Some academics tend to stick to one narrative or the other, but across the board the dance is considered a truly Mestizo creation.

 The earliest evidence of the dance comes from the late 18th century.
 It was originally danced by female couples in order to avoid the disapproval of the church.
 Shortly before the Mexican War of Independence, mixed couples began to perform it, with a public performance at the Coliseo Theater in 1790 in Mexico City.
-Shortly after that performance, the jarabe was banned by colonial and religious authorities "under the severe penalties of excommunication, some ducats of penalty and lots of stripes, to any person that compose or sing or dance" as it was considered to be morally offensive and a challenge to Spain's control over the territory.
+Shortly after that performance, the 'jarabe' was banned by colonial and religious authorities "under the severe penalties of excommunication, some ducats of penalty and lots of stripes, to any person that compose or sing or dance" as it was considered to be morally offensive and a challenge to Spain's control over the territory.
 However, this only served to make the dance more popular as a form of protest and rebellion, with people holding illegal dances in public squares and neighborhood festivals.
 It became symbolic of the Mexican peoples dissent.